Shobhana Narasimhan

 Shobhana Narasimhan is an Indian academic who is Professor of Theoretical Sciences at the Jawaharlal Nehru Centre for Advanced Scientific Research in Bangalore, India.
 Her main area of interest is computational nanoscience.
 Her research examines how the lowering of dimensionality and reduction of size affect material properties.
-She is a Fellow of the Indian Academy of Sciences.
+She is an International Honorary Member of the American Academy of Arts and Sciences, and a Fellow of the Indian Academy of Sciences the National Academy of Sciences, India and the American Physical Society.

 Education and career

 Narasimhan earned her B.Sc. in Physics from St. Xavier's College, Mumbai in 1983 and her M.Sc. in Physics from IIT Bombay in 1985.
 She received her Ph.D. in Theoretical Physics from Harvard University in 1991 where she was advised by David Vanderbilt.
 Subsequently, she did her postdoctoral work at Brookhaven National Laboratory, USA and at Fritz-Haber-Institut of the Max Planck Society in Berlin, Germany.
 She joined the Theoretical Sciences Unit of Jawaharlal Nehru Centre for Advanced Scientific Research, Bangalore, India as a faculty member in 1996.

 She was formerly Chair of the Theoretical Sciences Unit and Dean of Academic Affairs at JNCASR.